group14-aaa/zone-of-games/README.md

 ## 📍 Overview
-This repository contains a web app named Zone of Games with components for game banners, streaming, navigation, and more.
-It leverages React, React Router, and APIs like Youtube, Twitch and Rawg to offer a dynamic and interactive gaming experience.
-The project showcases top-rated games, streams, and allows users to explore games by genre and platform.
-Key features include collapsible sections, theme support, lazy loading, and responsive design.

 Zone of Games is a gaming-centric platform that caters to enthusiasts seeking a comprehensive gaming experience.
 The project's primary focus is on providing detailed information about specific games alongside live gaming streams sourced from Twitch, all conveniently accessible on a per-game basis.

 ![Logo Zone of Games](./public/assets/logo/logo-color.png?raw=true "logo-zone-of-games")